 A one-page, landing page website must be graphically attractive.
 No matter how compelling your copy, if the landing page’s design is not eye-catching, you won’t keep the visitor’s attention.

-Clean designs work best.
+Clean designs work best for landing pages and microsites.
 That means avoiding clutter and distractions like using multiple fonts or lengthy statements in all caps.

 Make your page visually rich, incorporating photos or illustrations and graphics.
 The font should be easy on the eyes and surrounded by plenty of white space to stand out.
 Use directional cues such as arrows or red circles around words to direct eyes to what’s most important.